Definiter/stylegan-encoder/README.md

 2) Find latent representation of aligned images
 > python encode_images.py aligned_images/ generated_images/ latent_representations/

-3) Then you can play with [Jupyter notebook](https://github.com/Puzer/stylegan/blob/master/Play_with_latent_directions.ipynb)

-Feel free to join the research.
-There is still much room for improvement:
-1) Better model for perceptual loss
-2) Is it possible to generate latent representations by using other model instead of direct optimization ?
-(WIP)

-Stay tuned!

 ### Original Readme:
 This repository contains (no longer) official TensorFlow implementation of the following paper: